VonDerBeck/camunda-showcase-keycloak/README.md

 2. Run this project as Spring Boot App.
 3. Point a new private window of your browser to ``localhost:8080/camunda``
 4. Login with camunda@accso.de / camunda1!
-5. Choose the admin console and browser users and groups from Keycloak
+5. Choose the admin console and browse users and groups from Keycloak

 ### Keycloak server - local test setup